 Let me run you through the top factors to consider when picking out the best travel daypack for your needs…

-Size is the most important feature when it comes to choosing the right travel daypack.
-You want to make sure that your bag is big enough to carry your everyday essentials but you don’t want it to be so large that it’s a hindrance… Choosing the right size will depend on how much stuff you plan on cramming into your daypack.
+Size is the most important feature when it comes to choosing the best daypack for you.
+You want to make sure that your day bag is big enough to carry your everyday essentials but you don’t want it to be so large that it’s a hindrance… Choosing the right size will depend on how much stuff you plan on cramming into your daypack.

-You and your small backpack are going to become best friends, so comfort plays a huge role when choosing the best daypack for your travels.
+You and your small backpack are going to become best friends so comfort plays a huge role when choosing the best daypack for your travels.
 If you choose the right size and weight, you are already halfway there.
-I strongly recommend picking up a backpack with an air-escape back to keep you from getting a super sweaty back.
-A padded hip-belt is well worth having if you plan on doing plenty of hiking.
+I strongly recommend picking up a backpack with a ventilated back to keep you from getting a super sweaty back.
+A padded hip-belt is also well worth having if you plan on doing plenty of hiking.

 Just as important as the size, security is an attribute you don’t want to overlook when searching for the perfect soul-pack.
 More than one backpacker friend has returned to their hostel only to discover that his or her wallet was stolen whilst getting pissed at the bar.

 Although a slash proof daypack is ideal, you can get by with a pack that has double zippers which you can lock together.
 One feature I really like about Osprey packs is that the chest belt comes with an inbuilt whistle… Perfect for emergencies.
 If security really is your number one priority, check out our review of Pacsafe’s Venturesafe backpack.

 Your daypack – be it a city daypack or hiking daypack – needs to be resistant and lightweight to make it easier to carry around.
 Water-resistant material is a plus.
 Although the daypack doesn’t need to be completely waterproof, make sure that it can take some drizzle without getting all your stuff soaked.